zms-publishing/ZMS/Products/zms/conf/metacmd_manager/manage_reindex_content_bg/readme.md

 3. A daemon worker thread starts.
 4. The worker opens a fresh Zope app/request/security context.
 5. `ZMSIndexSchematizedReindexer.run()`:
-	 - reads index candidates from `zcatalog_index`
+   - reads index candidates from REST tree traversal
+   - only traverses children for nodes with `meta_id == "ZMS"`
-	 - calls REST endpoint `reindex_node` per UID for paged-processing
+   - calls REST endpoint `reindex_page` per UID for paged-processing
 6. Final statistics are written to the Zope log.

 ## Scope Selection Logic